telerik/ajax-docs/controls/listbox/accessibility-and-internationalization/keyboard-support.md

 * Subsequent press on the same key iterates over the matches.

->note Marking matches works only for the built-in items, because it relies on their `Text` and structure.
+>tip Marking matches works only for the built-in items, because it relies on their `Text` and structure.
 This means that using the `ItemTemplate` will disable the Mark Matches functionality.
 >
 > For the feature to work, the `TabIndex` property of the control must be set, otherwise it cannot receive focus and the keyboard events.